upr-fvx/universal-pokemon-randomizer-fvx/website/about.md

 	- "Static" Pokémon, like legendary encounters, gifts, and ones you buy at the Game Corner
 	- What Pokémon are available in in-game trades, and what Pokémon are requested
 - Moves and movesets
-	- The power, accuracy, PP, type, of each move
+	- The power, accuracy, PP, and type of each move
 	- The category (physical or special) of each move (Gen 4+)
 	- What moves Pokémon learn by leveling up
 	- What egg moves each Pokémon has